privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

     'servicePass'       => 'service',

     /**
-     *  Set this to 'true' to trigger challenges prior to the login
+     *  Set doTriggerChallenge to 'true' to trigger challenges prior to the login
      *  using the configured service account.
      *  This setting takes precedence over 'doSendPassword'.
      *  The value have to be a string.